JimmyJ-D/World_Weather_Analysis/README.md

 ### Deliverable 3: Create an itinerary

 Taking the users preference on weather of maximum 90 degrees and minimal of 75 degree for vacation destination we were able to map them a 4 city driving tour in Brazil using Google Maps API.
-Weather pattern change daily and our data pull from January 2021, so the majority of the warmer climate city will be in the Southern Hemisphere or equal to or less that zero degrees longitude.
+Weather pattern change daily and our data pull from January 2021, so the majority of the warmer climate cities are Southern Hemisphere that will be equal to and or less that zero degrees longitude.

 ![vacation_itinerary_folder](https://github.com/JimmyJ-D/World_Weather_Analysis/blob/main/Vacation_Itinerary/WeatherPy_travel_map.png)